 - 5. Place the selector on the lifting device.
-The weight of the selector is a maximum of 320 kg. - 6.
+The weight of the selector is a maximum of 420 kg. - 6.
 NOTICE!
-Lifting the selector without due care can result in the selector and oil compartment colliding and becoming damaged.
-Carefully lift the selector below the oil compartment, ensuring that the tap-selector connecting leads and potential connection unit (if installed) are free when lifting the selector onto the oil compartment, and that they do not touch the compartment.
+Lifting the selector without due care can result in the selector and the oil compartment colliding and becoming damaged.
+Carefully lift the selector below the oil compartment, ensuring that the tap-selector connecting leads and the potential connection unit (if installed) are free when lifting the selector onto the oil compartment, and that they do not touch the compartment. - 7.
+Align the position of both coupling parts and attachment points on the oil compartment and the selector with one another.
+The correct position of the two coupling parts is shown in the adjustment plans supplied.

-- 7. Align the position of both coupling parts and attachment points on the oil compartment and the selector with one another.
-The correct position of the two coupling parts is shown in the adjustment plans supplied. - 8.
-Screw selector onto oil compartment.
+8. Screw the selector onto the oil compartment.